smthomas-sci/CryoFilter/README.md

   --tta TTA             Whether to use Test-Time Augmentation when evaluating
                         the model
-  --model MODEL         The model type to use. e.g. "straight" or "roberts"
+  --model MODEL         The model type to use. e.g. "straight" or "roberts" --f F                 Number of filters in model. default = 32

 ```